In this post I will talk about regularity and why

 -

-itself regular silently breaks generic code, because equational reasoning on the level of thesimd::value_type
+std::regular<std::simd<T>>: Makingsimditself regular silently breaks generic code, because equational reasoning on the level of thesimd::value_typeis broken.

-overloads at all: Not implementing any comparison operators makes generic code dependent on a different syntax for equational reasoning. -
+No operator==overloads at all: Not implementing any comparison operators makes generic code dependent on a different syntax for equational reasoning.

-as a product type is wrong in the sense that
+In most cases, using std::simd as a product type is wrong in the sense that

 it doesn’t help with expressing data-parallelism for higher performance.
 The

-as a product type typically trades the use of SIMD
+use of std::simd as a product type typically trades the use of SIMD

 instructions for instruction level parallelism (ILP), resulting in a slowdown

 rather than performance improvement.
-Therefore, the std::simd
+Therefore, the std::simd API tries to

 discourage such uses.
-Consequently, std::regular<std::simd<T>>
+Consequently, std::regular<std::simd<T>> must be

 Footnotes